 The “fight or flight” response is meant to protect you from harmful situations.
 It kicks you into gear and gets you prepared to fight or flee.
 If you were being attacked by someone, you would need these heightened functions to protect yourself.
 However, if you’re trying to make it through a normal work day, you don’t need to be on edge.

 This constant state of anxiety is what makes trauma victims nervous all the time.
 It can also make them overly sensitive to normal stimuli, something called central sensitization.

 Central sensitization is a condition of the nervous system associated with the onset of chronic pain.
 When this occurs, the nervous system gets wound up and stays in a persistent state of reactivity.
 This lowers the threshold for pain.

 There are two main characteristics to central sensitization.
 Both involve a heightened sensitivity to pain and touch.

 - Allodynia.
 Allodynia occurs when you experience pain from things that are not usually painful, such as a back massage.
-It’s believed that this touch sends signals to the nervous system, and the nervous system perceives it as being painful.
+Touch sends signals to the nervous system, and the nervous system perceives it as painful.

 Can Trauma and Pain Be Treated at the Same Time?

 Years ago, trauma and pain would have been treated separately.
 Today, we know that treating both simultaneously is the best approach.
 The good news is that trauma, PTSD, and chronic pain respond well to treatment.

 Below you will find the most commonly used treatments that provide great results for chronic pain patients with underlying trauma.